How to use Google Search Console: A Beginner’s Guide

 Step #1: How to Add Your Site to the GSC

-• Before sign in to GSC, here’s what you need to use Search Console:
+Before sign in to Google Search Console, here’s what you need to use Search Console:

 First, sign up to the Google Search Console Homepage and click on “Add Property” from the top left side on the screen.